heutelbeck/sapl-policy-engine/sapl-attribute-api/README.md

     )
     ```

 2. You can set an expiry for pre- and post-images.
+This setting is cluster-wide, not per collection.
+If the cluster is shared with other application that also rely on change stream pre- and post-images coordinate this value with them before changing it.

-The settings are cluster-wide and need to be adjusted to your Cluster setting.
-The attribute repository for Mongo only needs a short period of pre and post images.
+   The attribute repository for Mongo only needs a short period of pre- and post-images.
 A shorter period keeps the used space on disk low.
 You can set it within `mongosh`:
    ```js
    db.adminCommand({ setClusterParameter: { changeStreamOptions: { preAndPostImages: { expireAfterSeconds: 120 } } } })
    ```